|These Questions and Answers only apply to our 3-Week Summer Courses.|

 When departing, students will be transported to the bus.
 A CELS representative will meet the students at Dublin Airport, help them check-in and bring them to the security area.

-It is important to follow the instruction on the “Travelling to Clare” tab on our web site.
+It is important to follow the instructions on the “Travelling to Clare” tab on our web site.

 When can I book the flights?